Mt Rainier National Park

 More About Mt.
 Rainier National Park

 Spectacular scenery.
 Great hiking.
 Challenging mountain climbing.
 Mt.
 Rainier has a lot to offer to those looking to get away from it all and to those looking for a great day trip out of Seattle.
-Several places in the park, including Sunrise Point, provide trail access to the backcountry.
+And if you're lucky enough to visit Reflection Lakes on the day when the water is calm, you'll be treated to a classic calendar view of Mt.
+Rainier.

 When experiencing Mt.
 Rainier National Park, it can be easy to forget that Mt.
 Rainier is regarded as one of the most dangerous volcanoes in the world.
 It has much in common with Mt.
 St. Helens.
 But Mt.
 Rainier is bigger, it's covered with much more ice and snow, and it is closer to major population centers.
 Lahars from past eruptions have flowed as far as present-day downtown Seattle and Tacoma.
 So enjoy it while you can.